-- leading quality assurance processes for all academic program accreditation and approvals through the Learning and Teaching Committee, Research Degrees Committee and Academic Board
+- administering quality assurance processes for all academic program accreditation and approvals through the Learning and Teaching Committee, Research Degrees Committee and Academic Board

 - providing advisory and consultative services to academic work units and groups responsible for curriculum management, quality assurance and improvement

 - monitoring and reporting on the implementation of, and compliance with, regulatory curriculum quality assurance policies and processes.

 More information on program accreditation is available on the MyUSC.

 The Policy Framework - Governing Policy was approved by Council in October 2013 and sets a broad framework for development of policy and related procedures within the University and to enunciate principles for consistency in the management of policy development and its lifecycle.

-More information on the Policy Framework is available on MyUSC.
+More information on the Policy Framework is available on MyUSC (Staff access only).

 Academic Secretariat also manages the: